iPadOS 14 has added more features to Apple Notes. Can this app ever replace third-party note-taking apps?

 Highlighter

 The highlighters in both apps go behind your ink.
-Notability has the option to bring the highlighter to the front for users that prefer that.
-The highlighter has the same size and colour options as your pen tool.
-In version 10, your highlights can be dashed or dotted.
+Notability has the option to bring it to the front if you prefer that.
+The highlighter has the same size and colour options as your pen tools, in both apps.
+Notability has more highlighter options than Apple Notes.

 Eraser

 The eraser in both apps can erase per stroke and pixel.
 Notability has 12 fixed sizes and it can selectively erase the highlighter only.
-Apple Notes does not selectively erase the highlighter only.
+Apple Notes’ eraser varies in size depending on how you hold your Apple Pencil.
+It does not selectively erase the highlighter.
 Both apps don’t have the auto-deselection feature that automatically switches back to the tool you were using before the eraser (when you lift your Apple Pencil off your iPad screen).

 Eraser | Notability | Apple Notes |